jpconstantineau/BlueMicro_BLE/README.md

 We will be updating this note once the fix is released and tested with the BlueMicro_BLE firmware.

+## Adafruit 0.23.0 has been released with the cryptocell high current consumption fix.
+There were many other changes with 0.22 and 0.23 releases and haven't been tested yet with BlueMicro_BLE firmware.

 **A Keyboard Firmware for nRF52832 and nRF52840 Boards**